 Desensitize Your Dog

-Desensitization is the process of using treats and praise to gradually let the dog know that it is safe to approach men.
-In severe cases, you won't want to start with the dog and a man in the same room.
-Instead, try and keep your dog a safe distance from the man, and give it treats and praise.
+Desensitization is the process of using treats and praise to gradually let your dog know that it's safe to approach men.
+In severe cases, don't start out with the dog and a man in the same room.
+Instead, try to keep your dog a safe distance from the man, while you give it treats and praise.

-Over time, you may be able to slowly close the distance between the dog and men without the dog succumbing to its fear.
-While your dog may never feel completely comfortable with men, it may be able to be in the same room without showing aggression.
+Over time, you may be able to slowly close the distance between the dog and the man without the dog succumbing to its fear.
+While your dog may never feel completely comfortable around men, it may develop the ability to be in the same room without showing aggression.

-In severe cases, it is beneficial to have the help of an experienced dog trainer or behaviorist.
+If your dog's fear is especially pronounced, it's beneficial to have the help of an experienced dog trainer or behaviorist.
 A professional will be able to gauge your dog's comfort level to the proximity of men and can help you move ahead safely in the process of desensitization.

 Work on Obedience Training

-The more well-trained your dog, the more likely you'll be able to get it to focus on you in stressful situations.
+The better trained your dog is, the more likely you'll be able to get it to focus on you in stressful situations.
 Make obedience training part of your daily routine with your fearful dog and you should begin to see signs of progress.

 Use Safety Precautions

-If a fearful dog is successful in chasing a man away by biting him, it is more likely to bite again.
-Rather than escalate your dog's fear-based aggression, your best bet is to take precautions to prevent a bite.
-Keep the dog in a different room or in its crate when men are visiting.
-If you meet men on walks, a muzzle might be a good idea.
+If a fearful dog is successful in chasing a man away by biting him, it's more likely to bite again.
+Rather than escalate your dog's fear-based aggression, your best bet is to take precautions to prevent that first bite.
+Keep the dog in a different room or in its crate when a man is visiting.
+If you typically encounter men when you're walking your dog, a muzzle might be a good idea.